Last editedFeb 20233 min read

 Escrow is perhaps the best freelance payment portal for any freelancers who are concerned about actually getting paid for their work, such as those constantly working with new or unknown clients.
 This is because Escrow requires the client to make the payment before the freelancer starts work, and then deposits it in the freelancer’s account when the work is complete.
 Also note that Escrow’s transaction fee is relatively high compared to other payment options for freelancers.

-Stripe is an interesting freelance payment method as it is less well known than PayPal and Google Pays, but is actually very easy to use for both the client and freelancer.
-Their fees are quite high as you can only make card payments, though you do get a lot of convenience for the cost, and they are a very secure online payment option for freelance workers.
+Stripe is an interesting freelance payment method as it is less well known than PayPal and Google Pay, but it is easy to use for both the client and freelancer.
+Their fees are high as you can only make card payments, though you do get decent convenience for the cost, and they are a secure online payment option for freelance workers.

 Another freelance payment portal that is not as widely used as others on this list but is still worth considering if the clients are willing is Skrill.
 Previously known as Moneybookers, Skrill is ideal for freelancers regularly working with international clients as its main focus is on making worldwide transfers via different currencies.

 Paymo offers a little bit more than just a freelance payment portal, as it has a project tracking feature and lets you schedule payments and compile reports.
 It also has an invoicing feature which can be very useful for freelancers who don’t have that option elsewhere.

 Looking for an easy, secure & affordable way to collect freelance payments online?

 Read how GoCardless saves you time, money & stress with low transaction fees and automated payment collection that gets you paid on time every time!

 Freelance payment portal considerations